Overview

-From SCAP cost-shares delivered by the Investment Agriculture Foundation to Innovate BC Ignite for agri-tech, British Columbia agricultural operations can access 19 funding programs.
+From SCAP cost-shares delivered by the Investment Agriculture Foundation to federal Sustainable CAP programs, British Columbia agricultural operations can access 19 funding programs across provincial and federal channels.
 We classify each one honestly — grants vs loans vs income stabilization.

 19